alistaircol/ac-website/content/articles/changing-mysql-json-backing-store-to-mongodb.md

     mongodb_data:
 ```

-If you want to use something like [MongoDB Compass](https://www.mongodb.com/products/compass) (like `mongo-express` but miles better) you will need to open expose `27017` on `mongodb` service.
+If you want to use something like [MongoDB Compass](https://www.mongodb.com/products/compass) (like `mongo-express` but miles better) you will need to expose `27017` on `mongodb` service.
 The connection string would be `mongodb://root:example@localhost:27017/?authSource=admin`.
 It's quite neat for a newbie like me!

 ![mongo-express](/img/articles/mongodb-php/compass.png)